Scientific Objectives and Lab Approach

 Solid-state clumped isotope reordering We are well into the development of a geothermometer / geospeedometer based on solid-state diffusion of C and O in carbonate minerals.
 The 'retrograde' (geospeedometry) aspect of this thermometer centers on how clumped isotope compositions of carbonate minerals evolve during the cooling of rocks, and how the final 'locked-in' clumped isotope compositions relate to the rate of cooling (Passey and Henkes, 2012, EPSL).
 Graduate student Greg Henkes has been working on the prograde and burial circuit part of the story (Henkes et al., 2014, GCA): How do clumped isotope compositions evolve given specific temperature histories during burial and exhumation, and how 'hot can a sample get' before it loses it's primary, paleoclimate-relevant clumped isotope signature?

-Benjamin H. Passey ** Johns Hopkins University ** Department of Earth and Planetary Sciences
+Benjamin H. Passey ** University of Michigan ** Department of Earth and Environmental Sciences